 Last winter, my boy broke his arm in a taekwondo test.
-It was an accident, the perfect connection of sidekick and outer forearm block, that split a thin space from the outer edge of his tibia into his elbow joint.
+It was an accident, the perfect connection of sidekick and outer forearm block, that split a thin space from the outer edge of his ulna into his elbow joint.
 As has so often been the case when I’ve been neglecting some aspect of my life, my boy managed to send me a huge wake-up call.

 Kids grow bones with relative ease, even when bone building nutrients like calcium, silica, and manganese are in short supply.
 Adult’s just don’t.
 As we age, our bodies are prone to losing bone rather than making it, especially when those bone-building nutrients aren’t readily available.
 Most of us see the shift from that wonderful childhood bone-building to greater risk of bone depletion around age thirty, with a greater risk for women in the perimenopausal years.
 My boy’s injury reminded me I need to give my poor old bones a little more care as well.